ryanpfalz/scanner-powerapp-poc/README.md

 ---

-# Setting up an QR/Barcode scanner Power App
+# Setting up a QR/Barcode scanner Power App

 This codebase is only a proof-of-concept, _*not*_ a production application, and should only be used to evaluate the technologies and serve as a foundational example.